 Toxic metals, like aluminum, replace nutrient minerals in enzyme binding sites.
 When this occurs, the metals inhibit, overstimulate or otherwise alter thousands of enzymes.
 An affected enzyme may operate at 5% of normal activity.
 This may contribute to many health conditions.
 Toxic metals may also replace other substances in other tissue structures.
 These tissues, such as the arteries, joints, bones and muscles, are weakened by the replacement process.
 Toxic metals may also simply deposit in many sites, causing local irritation and other toxic effects.

 Aluminum impairs your body’s ability to excrete mercury by impeding your glutathione production – your body’s master antioxidant.
 Glutathione is your most important intracellular detoxifier, required for reversing oxidative stress.
 So, if your aluminum load is high, your body will potentially become more toxic from the mercury from, say, vaccines and fish because you are now on “aluminum overload” and your detoxification system no longer functions well.
-I highly recommend supplementing with this amazing supplement ACG Glutathione to increase glutathione production.

 Sources of Aluminum